 Or, join a monthly programming membership to connect with a real coach and community of athletes training just like you.
 Try any programming subscription free for 7 days.

-Here are some other videos we like with practical tips and drills for nailing the BMU:
+Some other practical tips and drills for nailing the BMU:

 Ultimately the easiest way to progress a high-skill movement like bar muscle ups is to have a coach program for you.
 If your goal is to be able to rep out unbroken sets of muscle ups or to do them under fatigue, check out some of our coaching programs to get you there.